 The Spoke on Coffman will also include a 262-space parking deck with bike and electric vehicle charging for residents and downtown employees, a commercial space with an enterprise café, and office space.

-In all of our neighborhoods, BCHA strives to welcome a range of residents, promote a path to self-sufficiency, achieve social, economic, and environmental sustainability and connect our clients to critical and vital services.
-The Spoke on Coffman provides an excellent opportunity to provide affordable housing in proximity to Longmont’s vibrant Main Street, local and regional transportation, and access to employment opportunities.
+In all our neighborhoods of affordable homes, BCHA strives to welcome a range of community members, help them on their path to self-sufficiency by connecting them to a wide range of supports, and achieve social, economic, and environmental sustainability.
+The Spoke on Coffman provides affordable housing in proximity to the St. Vrain Community Hub, Longmont’s vibrant Main Street, local and regional transportation, and access to employment opportunities.

 We are excited to present this virtual fly-through of The Spoke on Coffman, from RNN Architects:

 The official name of the development is now “The Spoke on Coffman”, developed through a “Longmont, Name That Neighborhood” contest conducted by BCHA with Longmont businesses and residents.
 Over a two-month period beginning in January, local businesses and residents were asked to submit their name suggestions.
 Thirty-three names were submitted, four finalists were announced, and then 135 votes were cast through a public survey with “The Spoke on Coffman” receiving overwhelming support.
 Thanks to Longmont businesses and residents for the creative naming of this new neighborhood!

 In February, Pinkard Construction, our general contractor, continued construction on the garage structure, which included forming and pouring the third level concrete slab of the garage structure.
 Vertical temporary supports will be constructed to the garage structure’s forth level, which will be formed and poured in March.

 Additionally, work was completed this month on the residential structure’s foundation.
 The team will begin wall and floor framing and sheathing on the first and second level of the residential structure.
 At this time, the development is on schedule to be completed by Spring 2022.